for Veterans and the Public

 - White blood cells come in many types, and all are involved in your immune system's effort to keep you healthy.
 High white blood cell counts may indicate that you are fighting an infection.
 Low counts may put you at risk of getting an infection.

 These tests are usually done every 3 to 6 months, unless your lab values are fluctuating a lot, or you have symptoms of HIV disease.
-Then the tests are done more often.
+Then the tests may be done more often.